BenceToth/OOP-Games_Python/The-Dice-Game/README.md

 # Dice Game in Python
-This repository contains an implementation of a simple dice game developed to practice object-oriented programming (OOP) in Python.
+This folder contains an implementation of a simple dice game developed to practice object-oriented programming (OOP) in Python.
 The game involves a player competing against a computer by rolling dice, with the goal to reach a counter value of zero first.

 ## Installation
 1. Clone the repository: